Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal5.md

 ## Initial Analysis of the Proposal
 *Use some simple analysis tools to help you think through whether the proposal is a good idea*

+1. Cost-Benefit analysis

+Is it financially smart?

+2. Risk matrix

+What could go wrong, and how badly?

+3. Capability vs Control tool

+Does this align with how we want to operate?

 ### SWOT Analysis
 *You can use html tables in markdown*
  <table>